kielabokkie/dotenv-check/README.md

 cp vendor/kielabokkie/dotenv-diff/git/hooks/post-merge .git/hooks/
 ```

+**Note: this will overwrite your existing `post-merge` hook so if you already have one you'll need to figure out how to combine multiple post merge hooks**

 ### Composer

 You can also set it up so it runs whenever you run composer commands like `composer install` or `composer update`.